Kleshas (Buddhism): Abhidhamma: ten defilements and unwholesome roots

 The Vibhanga also includes an eightfold list (aṭṭha kilesa-vatthūni) composed of the first eight of the above ten.

 Throughout Pali literature, the first three kilesa in the above tenfold Abhidhamma list (lobha dosa moha) are known as the "unwholesome roots" (akusala-mūla or the root of akusala); and, their opposites (alobha adosa amoha) are the three "wholesome roots" (kusala-mūla or the root of kusala).
 The presence of such a wholesome or unwholesome root during a mental, verbal or bodily action conditions future states of consciousness and associated mental factors (see Karma).

 Visuddhimagga: round of defilements

-In the 5th-century CE commentarial Visuddhimagga, in its discussion of "Dependent Origination" (Pali: paticca-samuppada) (Vsm.
-XVII), it presents different expository methods for understanding this teaching's twelve factors (nidana).
+The 5th-century CE commentarial Visuddhimagga, in its discussion of "Dependent Origination" (Pali: paticca-samuppada) (Vsm.
+XVII), presents different expository methods for understanding this teaching's twelve factors (nidana).
 One method (Vsm.
 XVII, 298) divides the twelve factors into three "rounds" (vaṭṭa):